simplecontainer/smr/README.md

 > The project is not stable yet.

 Introducing Kubernetes alike features for docker.
 Deploy to docker daemons with ease using the simplecontainer.
-Works as an overlay over docker daemon and providing API for orchestrating containers and additional resources like configuration, secrect, etc.
+Works as an overlay over docker daemon and providing API for orchestrating containers and additional resources like configuration, secret, etc.

 Simplecontainer runs as container itself with the access to the /var/run/docker.sock to orchestrate containers.